-1,450km in 57 hours on two wheels
+1,450 km in 57 hours on two wheels

 His parents, Paul and Brigitte, a medical physicist, and girlfriend, Nina Almer, are the ones who will drive behind with food supplies, isotonic drinks, spare wheels and, of course, his MP3 players.

-The mum who once told her then 18-year-old son he was "completely stupid" for spending a vast sum on shoes for his new two-wheeled hobby is now fully supportive of his long-distance expeditions.
+The mum who once told her then-18-year-old son he was "completely stupid" for spending a vast sum on shoes for his new two-wheeled hobby is now fully supportive of his long-distance expeditions.

 "First my parents were skeptical," admits Zurl, once a promising sailor of international class before cycling took hold.